ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 - Most often used selection keywords are `noh`, `backbone`, `protein`, `nucleic`, `resname`, `resid`, `index`
 - Selecting a residue: `residue` (starts from 0), `resid` (read from a file)
 - Selecting an atom: `index` (starts from 0), `serial` (starts from 1)
-- Selecting hetero atoms: not (protein or nucleic or resname HOH)
-- Limit selection to one monomer: not (protein or nucleic or resname HOH)
 - Use logical operators (and, or, not) for complex selections
+- Selecting hetero atoms: `not (protein or nucleic or resname HOH)`
+- Limit selection to one monomer: `chain A`
 - Selecting atoms based on distance:
    - `within 5 of serial 93` - selects all atoms located within 3 Angstrom of atom #93
    - `same residue as within 5 of serial 93` - selects whole residues if any atom is within 5 A of atom #93.